miaumee/miaumee.github.io/index.md

 **Bold text** makes *emphasize* or ~~deleted~~ text to shame. <u>Underline</u> using `<u>`, <mark>highlight</mark> with `<mark>` and <small>make texts smaller</small> with `<small>`. [link](#) works as usual.

+## Text Alignment

+This paragraph is centered using `.text-center` class.
+{: .text-center}

+This paragraph is aligned to the right using `.text-right` class.
+{: .text-right}

 ## Heading 2

 ### Heading 3